essif-lab/framework/docs/terms/pattern-party-representation.md

 grouptags:
 hoverText: "The Party Representation pattern captures the foundational concepts and relations that we need for thinking about how Parties can be represented in various circumstances."
 glossaryTerm: "Party Representation"
-glossaryText: "The Party Representation pattern captures the foundational concepts and relations that we need for thinking about how [parties](@) can be represented in various circumstances."
+glossaryText: "the Party Representation pattern captures the foundational concepts and relations that we need for thinking about how [parties](@) can be represented in various circumstances."
 date: 20210601
 ---